- Print

 Start SQL Server Management Studio and back up the existing database.

 Right-click the Command Prompt icon in the Windows Start menu, then click Run as administrator.
-In the Command Prompt window, navigate to
+In the Command Prompt window, navigate to the following folder:

 LnConfig.exe -clean <number of revisions to keep>.
 For example, to keep the last 100 revisions, runLnConfig.exe -clean 100.
 The following image shows the documentation forLnConfig.exe; a red box indicates the description of the-cleanparameter.